kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 - 100% sampling to non-existing URL
 Comparing the resource consumption and throughput of the envoys, and checking other relevant Kubernetes components for suspicious effects like CoreDNS.

-## Tail Sampling
+## Tail-based Sampling

-Opposed to Head-based sampling, Tail sampling make the decision at the end of the entire flow, wenn whole trace data already gathered.
-This kind of sampling decision made at the collector level.
+Opposed to head-based sampling, tail-based sampling makes the decision at the end of the entire flow, wenn all the trace data has been gathered.
+This kind of sampling decision is made at the collector level.

-With Tail sampling, it's possible to create advanced rules to filter out traces based on any **span** property, include their attributes, duration etc. Tail sampling will allow us to collect data like unsually long operations and rare errors.
+With tail-based sampling, it's possible to create advanced rules to filter out traces based on any **span** property, including their attributes, duration etc. With tail-based sampling, we can collect data like usually long operations and rare errors.

-Basically, with Tail sampling, sampling decision delayed end of flow untill all spans of a trace are available, this enables better sampling decisions based on all data from the trace.
+With the sampling decision delayed to the end of flow when all spans of a trace are available, the decision is better because it is based on all data from the trace.

-However, make decision at the end of the trace, the backed has to buffer entire trace data, which can increase storage overhead.
+However, deciding at the end of the trace means that the backed must buffer the entire trace data, which can increase storage overhead.

-Choosing right sample rate is diffucult, mostly depend on system requirement, the way services are built and amount of traffic they have.
-For example when a service is verry noisy and receiving a lot of traffic, rather a small percentece of sampling rate is a better decision, to avoid the costs and the noise.
-But when there is a endpoint with less traffic (e.g. a core service), high percentece is a better chooice since it won't cost much but most likely be valuable.
+Choosing the right sample rate is difficult - it mostly depends on system requirements, the way services are built,  and the amount of traffic they have.
+For example, when a service is very noisy and receives a lot of traffic, a smaller percentage of sampling rate is better, to prevent the costs and the noise.
+But for an endpoint with less traffic (like a core service), high percentage is a better choice, because it it won't cost much and, most likely, is valuable.

-On first look, Tail sampling seems to be better solution over Head-based sampling.
-Policy based sampling processor configuration offers wide capabilities to configure sampling according to application needs, but this capability brings own complexity with itself.
-At the time, this document written, tail based sampling processor was still in a *beta* state and not fully tested.
+At the first glance, tail-based sampling seems to be a better solution than head-based sampling.

+Policy-based sampling processor configuration offers wide capabilities to configure sampling according to application needs, but this capability brings its own complexity.

+At the time this document is written (Sept '21), tail-based sampling processor is still in a *beta* state and not fully tested.

-For further information about Tail sampling can be found in following liks:
+For further information about tail-based sampling, see:

 - [OpenTelemetry: head-based and tail-based sampling, rate-limiting](https://uptrace.dev/opentelemetry/sampling.html)
 - [TraceState: Probability Sampling](https://opentelemetry.io/docs/reference/specification/trace/tracestate-probability-sampling/)